Home > Facade > “Façades will Become More Accurate in Mitigating Solar Gains and Optimising the Overall Views from the Building”

 What are the important tools for creating future façades?

 Traditionally, we have always used general rules of climatology for designing façade by assessing the solar gains.
-With the emergence of AI and machine learning, we will be able to analyse real time data for actual solar gains and general weather data through accurate simulations which, in turn, will allow us to design better, more energy efficient façades.
+With the emergence of AI and machine learning, we will be able to analyse real-time data for actual solar gains and general weather data through accurate simulations which, in turn, will allow us to design better, more energy-efficient façades.
 Façades in the future will be more accurate in terms of mitigating solar gains and optimising the overall views from the building providing and adding to improved occupant experiences.

 What are the future opportunities for smart façades, adaptive façades & integrated façades?

-Smart façades are modern façades which provide optimal thermal comfort at the same time reducing the building’s carbon footprint through a number of active measures.
+Smart façades are modern façades that provide optimal thermal comfort at the same time reducing the building’s carbon footprint through a number of active measures.
 These can be mechanical measures, chromogenic controls or integrated photovoltaic which provide shade and power to the building.

 Occupier comfort and aesthetics continue to be the main goal for us as architects.
 But it is equally important to lower energy consumption at the same time.
 Buildings in the future will move towards becoming more self-sustaining by generating a major part of electricity from façades which will offset general grid electricity.

 What are the current advancements in façade & cladding technologies and